 - Check your rolling clock dates

 Before you can schedule an appointment to take an ARE division, you will need to select a jurisdiction in your NCARB Record and receive eligibility to test from that board.
 Each jurisdiction sets its own rules regarding when you're eligible to take the ARE—in most cases, this is after you meet the board’s education requirement.
 Explore your jurisdiction’s requirements before requesting eligibility.
-Once you are eligible, you can schedule an exam appointment at any available Prometric location.
+Once you are eligible, you can schedule an exam appointment.

 If you’re not sure if you have eligibilities to test, you can view your eligibility information in your NCARB Record.